 Jump in for at least one minute.
 Use deep breathing to help acclimatise.

 To help us take these challenges on, the brothers have shared their top tips for things to do before getting into the cold water:

-- Don’t delay the inevitable.
-After a few deep breathes lower yourself to chest level.
+Don’t delay the inevitable.
+After a few deep breaths lower yourself to chest level.
 Take some time to breathe and allow your body to react to the cold.

 A huge thanks to The Wild Swimming Brothers for putting this plan together for us.
 We’re all super excited about a month of cold water immersion.
 And for those looking out of the window thinking it looks a bit cold out there for a swim, it could be worse, we could be doing this one in Jan!